Piri Reis map: History

-Much of Piri Reis's biography is known only from his cartographic works, including his two world maps and the Kitab-ı Bahriye (Book of Maritime Matters) completed in 1521.
+Much of Piri Reis's biography is known only from his cartographic works, including his two world maps and the Kitab-ı Bahriye (Book of the Sea) completed in 1521.
 He sailed with his uncle Kemal Reis as a Barbary pirate until Kemal Reis received an official position in the Ottoman Navy in 1495.
 In one naval battle, Piri Reis and his uncle captured a Spaniard who had participated in Columbus's voyages, and who likely possessed an early map of the Americas that Piri Reis would use as a source.
 (Note: The capture of a Spanish slave is described in the large caption on the left margin of the map.
 McIntosh suggests that this was likely a naval officer or pilot taken as a prisoner-of-war, who had been on at least Columbus's third voyage of 1498–1500 (McIntosh 2000a).)
-When his uncle died in 1511, Piri Reis temporarily retired to Gallipoli and began composing his first world map.
+When his uncle died, Piri Reis temporarily returned to Gallipoli and began composing his first world map in 1511.
 The finished manuscript was dated to the month of Muharram in the Islamic year 919 AH, equivalent to 1513 AD.
 Piri Reis returned to the navy and played a role in the 1517 conquest of Egypt.
 After the Ottoman victory, Piri Reis presented the 1513 world map to Ottoman Sultan Selim I. (Note: From the Kitab-ı Bahriye (1521), as translated by Kahle (1933): "This poor man [Piri Reis] had previously constructed a map which, in comparison with maps hitherto known, displayed many more [and] different details, [and] in which he had included even the newly published maps of the Indian and Chinese Oceans which at that time were totally unknown in the country of Rūm [the Ottoman Empire]; and he had presented it in Cairo to the Turkish Sultan Selim I, who graciously accepted it, (Kahle 1933).")
 It is unknown how Selim used the map, if at all, as it vanished from history until its rediscovery centuries later.